michal-h21/make4ht/README.md

 Function `filter` accepts also function arguments, in this case this function takes file contents as a parameter and modified contents are returned.

-Example:
+Example with custom filter:

     local filter  = require "make4ht-filter"
     local changea = function(s) return s:gsub("a","z") end
     local process = filter{"cleanspan", "fixligatures", changea}
     Make:htlatex()
-    Make:htlatex()
     Make:match("html$",process)

-In this example, spurious span elements are joined, ligatures are decomposed, and then all letters 'a' are replaced with 'z' letters.
+In this example, spurious span elements are joined, ligatures are decomposed, and then all letters "a" are replaced with "z" letters.

-Some default `match` actions which can be used are available from  the `make4ht-filter` module.
-It contains some functions which are useful for fixing some `tex4ht` bugs or shortcomings.

-Built-in filters are:
+Built-in filters are the following:

 cleanspan